djalbat/Easy-RichTextarea/README.md

 Note the arguments passed to the handlers.
 It also has the usual `clone()` methods.

-Activating and deactivating the component couldn't be simpler:
+Activating and deactivating the element couldn't be simpler:

 ```js
 richTextArea.activate();